MacareuxDigital/concretecms-backup-shell/README.md

 ## 3.0.0 (March 16, 2020)

-- Added `concreteCMS-copy.sh` to copy production c5 to develop c5 if the both environment lives within a same server.
+- Added `concrete5-copy.sh` to copy production c5 to develop c5 if the both environment lives within a same server.

 ## 2.2.0 (Februrary 20, 2020)

-- Added concreteCMS MINIMUM and ALL concreteCMS options
+- Added Concrete CMS MINIMUM and ALL Concrete CMS options

 ## 2.1.1 (October 24, 2018)